karolow/exploring-city-parks-with-instagram/content/parks/sadjankakrala.md

 According to data from Google Maps, activity in Bratislava&nbsp;I parks in April 2021 has in fact dropped by 22% compared to pre-covid figures.
 At the same time, it grew in neighbouring areas by as much as 4% (BRA II), 41% (BRA III) and 20% (BRA IV)[^3].

 This seems quite obvious, since people have vacated downtown offices and schools, settling into residential districts or more suburban locations.
-However, among similar parks in central Bratislava[^4] – like Horský park or [Medická záhrada](/services/Medickázahrada/) – only Sad Janka Kráľa has clearly lost some of its Instagram followers.
+However, among similar parks in central Bratislava[^4] – like Horský Park or [Medická Záhrada](/services/Medickázahrada/) – only Sad Janka Kráľa has clearly lost some of its Instagram followers.

 {{< datawrapper id="datawrapper-chart-erDv7" margin="-10px 0 15px 0" src="https://datawrapper.dwcdn.net/erDv7/6/" >}}